Avelanda/MapYourGrid/docs/faq.md

 ### <div class="tools-header"> What are the Roles of the Team Members? </div>

 We are developers, data scientists, power grid experts, cartographers and OpenStreetMap contributors.
-Our roles range from software development and data modeling to community coordination and field knowledge.
+Our roles range from software development and data modelling to community coordination and field knowledge.
 The core MapYourGrid team sees itself as a fertiliser for the community.
 We build bridges between individuals and organisations, create mapping tools, document strategies and good practices, and develop training materials.
 In order to test our own material and gather experience, we map all around the world in order to understand the needs of the diverse community.

 ### <div class="tools-header"> What is the Business Model of the Project? </div>